On day 189 of my 366-day self-care challenge, I took a home canning class.

-I’ve always wanted to expand my knowledge of canning, and when I saw that PCC Natural Markets was offering a class, I could hardly contain my excitement.
+I’ve always wanted to expand my knowledge of canning, and when I saw that our local natural market was offering a class, I could hardly contain my excitement.

 Needless to say, learning how to can was my self-care exercise for the day.

-Prior to the class, I had only ever canned a small batch of apple butter and made a couple batches of freezer jam.
-It was a lot of work–like, a LOT–for just a few small jars.
-But it was sort of fun and certainly worth the investment in terms of flavor.
+Prior to the class, I had only ever canned a small batch of apple butter and a couple batches of freezer jam.
+It was a lot of work – like, a LOT of work – for just a few small jars, but it was fun and certainly worth the investment in terms of flavor.

 - Just because a jar makes a popping noise as it cools doesn’t necessarily guarantee it has sealed.

 - Chopsticks are great tools to remove bubbles.

 - Pomona’s pectin makes it possible to use less sugar for jams.

 - And how had I never heard of Weck jars before?!?